kujeger/flatpak-gog/README.md

 ## Prerequisites
 You will need flatpak 0.9.7 or later, and python3.
 Both should be available in your repository if not already installed.

-This all uses the [gnome flatpak runtime](http://flatpak.org/runtimes.html).
+This all uses the [Freedesktop runtime](http://flatpak.org/runtimes.html).
 If you haven't already got it, add the repo like this:

 `flatpak --user remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`